nasifimtiazohi/depdive/README.rst

 Each time you accept a dependency update, you are pulling in new third-party code.
-However, how to ensure that the update is secure?
+But how to ensure the update is secure?

-One way to put a security (and quality) control check before accepting an update is to check what part of the code changes have passed through a code review process.
+One way to put a security (and quality) check is to verify if changes in the update have passed through a code review process.
 DepDive automates this check.

 Workflow
 --------

-DepDive maps code changes between two versions of a package uploaded in the registry to the corresponding commits that made these changes in the package's source code repository.
-DepDive then identifies if there was a code reviewer for the mapped commits through rule-based checks for evidences of code review on GitHub.
+DepDive maps code changes between two versions of a package uploaded in the registry to the corresponding commits in the repository that made these changes.
+DepDive then identifies if there was a code reviewer for the mapped commits through rule-based checks for evidence on GitHub.

-Along the process, DepDive also outputs phantom artifacts, that is, files and lines that are present in the registry, but not present in the repository.
-Example of phantom files can be compiles binaries in PyPI packages, transpiled JavaScript in npm, and other auto-generated files.
-Not to mention, malicious actors can sneak in code in the last mile between the repository and the registry.
+Along the process, DepDive also outputs phantom artifacts: files and lines that are present in the registry but not present in the repository.
+Examples of phantom files can be compiled binaries in PyPI packages, transpiled JavaScript in npm, and other auto-generated files.
+Files that are ignored in the repository (through `.gitignore` file) may also appear in the registry code as phantom files.
+Without provenance tracking, DepDive cannot audit if changes in these phantom artifacts were code-reviewed or not.
+However, you should carefully review these phantoms before accepting an update.
+The *last mile* between the repository and the registry has been used as an attack vector in the past to inject malicious code in an update.

-DepDive works for four package registries: (1) Crates.io (Rust), (2) npm (JavaScript), (3) PyPI (Python), (4) RubyGems (Ruby).
+DepDive works for four package registries: (1) Crates.io (Rust), (2) npm (JavaScript), (3) PyPI (Python), and (4) RubyGems (Ruby).
-Currently, DepDive only works for GitHub repositories, as GitHub is our primary source to check for code-review.
+Currently, DepDive only works for GitHub repositories, as GitHub is our primary source to check for code review.

 .. image:: docs/images/depdive.drawio.png

 Features
 --------

-* Outputs changes that have been code reviewed and that have not in a depednency update.
-You can calculate the code reviewe coverage from the output by diving the revewed lines of code changes by the total lines of code of changes in an update.
+* Outputs changes that have been code reviewed (and that have not) in a dependency update.
-* Outputs the reviewed and non-reviewed commits, and how we determined if a commit was code-reviewed, and the actors involved in the review.
+* Outputs the reviewed and the non-reviewed commits, how we determined if a commit was code-reviewed, and the actors involved in the review.
-* Outputs files that are present in the update version downloaded from the registry, but not in the repository.
+* Outputs files present in the update version downloaded from the registry, but not in the repository.
-* Updates lines of code changes that are present in the udpate, but cannot be mapped to changes in the repository.
+* Outputs code changes that are present in the udpate, but not present in the changes in the repository.

 Installation